-In 2018, the Presiding Committee addressed issues of its competence at 5 meetings, including with regards to the organization of the line responsibilities between the members of the Managing Board, as well as to the newly created position Chief IT and Operations Officer.
-The committee also coordinated decisions on the adoption of the budget of the Bank for 2019.
+In 2019, the Presiding Committee addressed issues of its competence, including with regards to the organization of the line responsibilities between the members of the Managing Board, as well as on decisions related to the comprehensive assessment of the Bank conducted during the year and addressing the results from it.
+The committee also reviewed topics on the budget of the Bank for 2020.

-The Risk Committee advises the Supervisory Board and the Managing Board in relation to the overall current and future strategy on ensuring compliance of the risk policy and risk limits, risk-taking propensity and control on its execution by the senior management.
-Chairman of the Committee is Mr. Evgeni Lukanov.
+The Risk Committee advises the Supervisory Board and the Managing Board in relation to the overall current and future strategy on ensuring compliance of the risk policy and risk limits, risk-taking propensity and control of its execution by senior management.
+Chairman of the Committee is Mr. Jyrki Koskelo.
+The Bank fulfills the requirement towards significant banks for the majority of the members of the committee to be independent under the meaning of art.10a, par.2 of LCI.

-During the reporting period, the Risk Committee held 7 meetings.
-In relation to its competences, it coordinated decisions incl. on further developing the internal bank rules and policies regarding risk management.
-The Risk Committee also reviewed the updated ICAAP and ILAAP reports, the Recovery plan, aiming at coordinated execution and consistent application.
-During the year the committee performed a regular review of the execution of the risk strategy, as well as regarding the effectiveness of the internal risk management and control systems within the Bank, including the Compliance function.
+During the reporting period, the Risk Committee in relation to its competences, coordinated decisions on placing new hybrid debt, as well as reviewed updated plans and reports on risk, including a Recovery plan aiming at coordinated execution and consistent application.
+During the year the committee was informed on and reviewed the execution of the risk strategy, as well as effectiveness of the internal systems for management and control of risk, including the compliance function.

 The Remuneration Committee assists the Supervisory Board in the implementation of the Remuneration policy of the Bank and its subsequent amendments, as well as in any other matters concerning remuneration, in accordance with the regulatory requirements and best practices in the area.
-Chair of the Remuneration Committee is Mr. Jordan Skortchev.
+Chair of the Remuneration Committee is Mr. Evgeni Lukanov.
+The Bank fulfills the requirement towards significant banks (pursuant to Ordinance No 4 of the BNB on the Requirements for Remunerations in Banks) the majority of the members of the committee to be independent under the meaning of art.10a, par.2 of LCI.

-In 2018, the Remuneration Committee addressed issues of its competences with regards to remunerations, including in relation to the changes in the senior management during the year and held 4 meetings for the reporting period.
+In 2019, the Remuneration Committee addressed issues of its competences with regards to remunerations, including in relation to changes in senior management during the year.